bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 and gaze out over the yard,
 from the comfy chair where he sits guard.

-'New dog, few houses down',
-he concludes with vexed frown, having spotterd the
+'New dog, from a few houses down', he concludes with a vexed frown, spotting the mutt with sharp disdain its tail wagging happily in the rain encroaching on the chicken coop
-'Need to watch the chicken coup'